The Impact of Long-Term Unemployment and How to Get Help

 - Resources for People of Color: Zippia has a list of career websites dedicated to people of color.

-- Resources for Older Workers: AARP has information on resources for older workers who have lost jobs due to the pandemic.
+- Resources for Older Workers: AARP has information on resources for older workers who have lost jobs due to the recession.

 - Training Programs & Apprenticeships: There are apprenticeship programs, certifications, and training programs, with funding available, that can help you make a transition to a new career if you’re in a down industry.